This post may include affiliate links.

 A hypnosis app is a great way to stop anxiety before sleep.
-It’s a type of guidance without going down the meditation route.
+It’s a basically a type of guided meditation but the relaxation benefits are amazing.

 I admit I did try the Sleep Well Hypnosis app (before I knew the wonders of white noise) and found it similar to meditation.

 It had a body relaxing technique that works well.

 Researching hypnosis apps, I found two others that are rated really high!